SimeoneVilardo/cooking-captchas/README.md

 # How to run the service

 This repository contains a backend for a microservice written in Python using FastAPI.
-You can run the backend using Docker.
+You can run the backend using Docker Compose.
 There is also a PostgreSQL database, which is accessed via SQLAlchemy.
 ## Prerequisites
-* git
+* Git
-* docker
+* Docker

 ## Steps
 1) Clone the repository